sree0816/mlmodel/README.md

 # mlmodel
-a machinelearning model created with scikit-learn
+a machine learning model created with scikit-learn